What is meditation?

-Some mediation practices include more attention to posture and body position but other can be done while you walk.
+Some meditation practices include more attention to posture and body position but other can be done while you walk.

-The benefit of mediation is that it can almost be done anywhere and anytime you can take 10 minutes or more out of your day.
+The benefit of meditation is that it can almost be done anywhere and anytime you can take 10 minutes or more out of your day.

-Having a regular mediation practice will provide many benefits to your mind and body.
+Having a regular meditation practice will provide many benefits to your mind and body.
 Some of these benefits include: